Documents

 This PDF document, written by David Lovelock, is an attempt to summarize the major differences between the old ICS forms and the new ones released at the end of 2010.
 Updated 5/20/2011.

-This is the 4th edition (dated September 7, 2023) of the 200-page PDF document, written and copyrighted by members of the Arizona Search and Rescue Coordinators Association, Ltd. It is an introduction to the basics of searching for missing persons in wilderness environments.
+This is the 5th edition (dated October 9, 2024) of the 200-page PDF document, written and copyrighted by members of the Arizona Search and Rescue Coordinators Association, Ltd. It is an introduction to the basics of searching for missing persons in wilderness environments.
 It is aimed at members of the public, primarily in Arizona, who are interested in becoming Search and Rescue (SAR) volunteers and also at SAR personnel who are new or inexperienced in searches.
-This is an introduction only-there is much more to wilderness searches than is presented here.
+This is an introduction only—there is much more to wilderness searches than is presented here.
 Parts of this manual form the basis of the 16-hour "Introduction to Arizona SAR" course, given by members of the Arizona Search and Rescue Coordinators Association, Ltd., which all AZ SAR volunteers are expected to attend.

 This is a 300-page PDF document, written by Paul Anderson, Aaron Dick, David Lovelock, and Greg Stiles.
 It is devoted to managing searches for missing persons, primarily in wilderness environments.
 It is designed to be used by prospective and experienced Planning Section Chiefs (PSCs) and their Unit Leaders.
 This book is written to help the PSC on large, complex search incidents perform the critical functions of their position and manage their section in the most professional, effective and efficient manner possible.
 It is copyrighted by the Arizona Search and Rescue Coordinators Association, Ltd. This is the 5th Edition, released on January 23, 2019.